-Do e-liquids supplied by TECC contain diacetyl, acetyl propionyl, or acetoin?
+Do own brand e-liquids supplied by The Electronic Cigarette Company contain diacetyl, acetyl propionyl, or acetoin?

-Our quality control system ensures all e-liquids products (UK and international) are free from diacetyl, acetyl propionyl, and acetoin (to established limit of quantification).
+Our quality control system ensures all of our own brand e-liquid products (UK and international) are free from diacetyl, acetyl propionyl, and acetoin (to established limit of quantification).
 We make this unequivocal guarantee to our customers.
-Please refer to the Totally Wicked Vaped magazine online article entitled “Diacetyl and Popcorn lung: Should vapers be concerned?” for more information.
+Please refer to the Vaped Online article entitled “Diacetyl and Popcorn lung: Should vapers be concerned?”

 No. The two most common types of sugar in our diets are refined and fruit sugars, known as sucrose and fructose.
 Sucrose is the type of granulated sugar we use to sweeten coffee or bake cakes but it is not present as a flavour enhancer in any of our e-liquids.
 Some confectionary type flavours contain synthetic flavour enhancers maltol and ethyl maltol, but not refined sugar.
 Lactose is another type of disaccharide sugar that you may be familiar with as it is present in milk.
 Lactose is not used as an ingredient in any of our e-liquid products.

-Are e-liquids supplied by TECC suitable for diabetics?
+Are own brand e-liquids supplied by The Electronic Cigarette Company suitable for diabetics?

-Are e-liquids Supplied by TECC suitable for vegans?
+Are own brand e-liquids Supplied by The Electronic Cigarette Company suitable for vegans?

 Does glycerine (VG) contain alcohol or animal fats?